Social Psychology Program

 What Sets Us Apart?

-A unique feature of our program is that we encourage students to collaborate jointly or separately with multiple faculty researchers.
-One feature of our program that facilitates such collaboration is a concentration of expertise around four core themes.
+We are unique in that we encourage students to collaborate jointly or separately with multiple faculty researchers.
+One feature that facilitates such collaboration is a concentration of expertise around four core themes.
 This concentration of expertise means that interested students not only find multiple course offerings associated with the core themes, but also find it easy to collaborate on research projects with multiple faculty members.

 Four Core Themes